digitalservicebund/ris-ui/README.md

 - Code is formatted with Prettier
 - ESLint passes without warnings
-- The commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification
+- The commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+If you're making changes to a component, please use the component name as the scope (multiple scopes are allowed).

 ### Making a release